pavitranew/session-3/readme.md

 Since we've created a nice, reusable package.json we should save it for future use.

-Git - a version control system originally invented for use developing Linux by Linus Torvalds.
-It is the standard version tool and integrates with Github to permit collaboration.
+Git - a version control system originally invented for use developing Linux by Linus Torvalds - integrates with Github to permit collaboration.

-There is a handy and very simple tutorial for Git on [the Git Website](https://try.github.io/levels/1/challenges/1) which is highly recommended for those new to git and github.
+There is a very simple tutorial for Git on [the Git Website](https://try.github.io/levels/1/challenges/1) which is highly recommended for those new to git and github.

 1. make sure terminal is in the correct directory using `cd` (drag-and-drop, copy paste)
 1. initialize the repo: